 - Can you use the existing technologies?

-- Or do you need to implement and integrate new ones?
+- Do you need to implement and integrate new technologies?

 - Do you need to change current policies and procedures?